-One lesson in particular might be learned from these "pre-Internet" failures in synthetic biology.
-Synthesis is a research strategy, not a field [8,9].
-Synthesis sets forth a grand challenge: "Create an artificial chemical system capable of Darwinian evolution."
-Or: "Create a set of DNA bricks that can be assembled to form an adding machine."
-Or: "Rearrange a set of regulatory elements to make a cell that detects nerve gas."
-Or: "Assemble enzyme catalysts taken from a variety of organisms to generate a pathway to make an unnatural chemical that is part of an antimalarial drug."
-Attempting to meet this challenge, scientists and engineers must cross uncharted territory where they must encounter and solve unscripted problems guided by theory.
+One lesson in particular might be learned from these "pre-internet" failures in synthetic biology.
+Synthesis is a research strategy, not a field [8, 9].
+Synthesis sets forth a grand challenge: Create an artificial chemical system capable of Darwinian evolution.
+Or: Create a set of DNA bricks that can be assembled to form an adding machine.
+Or: Rearrange a set of regulatory elements to make a cell that detects nerve gas.
+Or: Assemble enzyme catalysts extracted from a different organisms to assemble a pathway that makes an unnatural chemical that is part of an anti-malarial drug.
+Attempting to meet these challenges, scientists and engineers must cross uncharted territory where they must encounter and solve unscripted problems guided by theory.
 If their guiding theory is adequate, the synthesis works.
 If it is not, the synthesis fails.

-This exercise is different from observation, analysis, and probing, other strategies used in science.
+This exercise is different from observation, analysis, and probing, which are other strategies used in science.
 Here, as often as not, observations are often either discarded or rationalized away when they contradict a (treasured) theory.
 We see this also in computational modeling using numerical simulations.
-"Modeling", it is said "is doomed to succeed."
+"Modeling," it is said "is doomed to succeed."
 If a model does not give a desired answer, it is tweaked until it does.